 The General Data Protection Regulation (GDPR) took effect in the UK on the 25 May 2018.
 It replaced the Data Protection Act 1998 and gave individuals more rights and protection in how their personal data is used by organisations.
 Parishes must comply with its requirements, just like any other charity or organisation.

-Each church within the diocese will act as their own legal entity and each PPC will need to adhere to the rulings.
+Each church within the diocese acts as their own legal entity and each PPC needs to adhere to the rulings.
 The Church of England have created parish resources for us to use as a diocese.

 These can be found on the following website http://www.parishresources.org.uk/gdpr/

 There is a handy two page overview to act as a guide for PCC’s http://www.parishresources.org.uk/wp-content/uploads/GDPR-PCC-Guide.pdf

 And a more in depth document for PCC’s http://www.parishresources.org.uk/wp-content/uploads/GDPR-Parish-Guide.pdf

 We are advising each parish to review the data they hold and gain further consent for that data.
 Essentially parishes are likely to need to consider three areas for action:

 1. Review what data you hold, how you store it, and what basis you have for processing it.
 We have a simple audit template that you may find useful. http://www.parishresources.org.uk/gdpr/dataaudit/